Jasonxlu/Jasonxlu.github.io/README.md

 # My Personal Portfolio

 This is my personal website which hosts my portfolio of projects and apps.
-It is customized by myself and built from:
+It is customized myself and built from:

 # Forty - Jekyll Integration